Developer MCP

 Fetch content by ID

-The IDs for GraphQL schemata, REST Endpoints (natural language) and REST types (natural language) follow a well defined custom URN style shape (try a similarity search request to see it).
+The IDs for GraphQL schemata, REST endpoints (natural language) and REST types (natural language) follow a custom URN style shape.
+To fetch one ID, include the id query parameter in a GET request to the following endpoint:

 The IDs for documentation pages follow their path structure but due to the chunking algorithm being dynamic it is not recommended to assume any URL path is present.
 You should use the similarity search to find documentation content.